karmab/kcli/docs/index.md

      - (for Ovirt/Rhv, this means >= 4.3.4).
      - For Libvirt, support for fw_cfg in qemu (install qemu-kvm-ev on centos for instance).
   - On Openstack, you will need to create a network with port security disabled (as we need a vip to be reachable on the masters) and to create a port on this network and map it to a floating ip.
 Put the corresponding api_ip and public_api_ip in your parameter file.
 You can use The script [openstack.py](https://github.com/karmab/kcli/blob/master/extras/openstack.py) to do so with kcli.
 You also need to open relevant ports (80, 443, 6443 and 22623) in your security groups.
+- For ipv6, you run the following sysctl `net.ipv6.conf.all.accept_ra=2`

 ### How to Use